Sam-Winkler/ae2synth/README.md

 <b>INSTALLATION:</b>

-In your After Effects preferences, under "Scripting & Expressions" tab, make sure the checkbox is selected for "Allow Scripts to Write Files and Access Network".
+In your After Effects preferences, under "Scripting & Expressions" tab, make sure the checkbox is selected for <b>"Allow Scripts to Write Files and Access Network"</b>.

 For <b>WINDOWS</b> users, copy the AE2Synth script into this folder: